Thoroughbred Racing on Fox Sports: 2021–present

 In March 2021, Fox Sports and the NYRA announced an extension to their rights deal through 2030.
 As part of the agreement, Fox Sports will air 700 hours of coverage each year from Belmont Park and Saratoga Race Course.
 The Travers Stakes will continue to air on Fox.
 Fox also acquired a 25% stake in NYRA Bets.
 In 2022, Fox Sports reached an agreement with the NYRA for the rights to the Belmont Stakes, the third leg of the horse racing triple crown, through 2030.

 Recently, the Fox broadcast network has broadcast more races.
 In 2022, Fox aired the Jim Dandy Stakes.
 In 2023, Fox aired the Wood Memorial Stakes and the Fourstardave Handicap.
 Since 2023, in July and August, Fox airs 6 straight weeks of races branded as Fox Saratoga Saturday.
 In 2025, the Fox broadcast network added additional non-Saturday coverage of the Belmont Derby on Friday, July 4, and the Jockey Club Gold Cup on Sunday, August 31.

-In 2024, Fox announced an expanded agreement with the NYRA to air races from Monmouth Park Racetrack.
+In May 2024, Fox announced an expanded agreement with the NYRA to air races from Monmouth Park Racetrack.
+Fox Business was added to coverage for the first time in August 2025, due to scheduling conflicts on Fox's other networks.

-Due to a conflict on Fox's other networks, Fox Business aired horse racing for the first time in August 2025.
+In 2026, Fox siggned an agreement to air races from Keeneland Race Course.
+Shortly after, FanDuel TV announced its intention to wind down its operations by the end of the year.
+Iagreed a broadcasting agreement for the Del Mar Fairgrounds meets.